ufko-org/rebel/docs/reference.md

 bound to the matched expression and may be used inside exp-replacement.

-If func-compare is specified, it is used to compare exp-key with list elements.
-Without func-compare, default equality comparison is used.
+If function-compare is specified, it is used to compare exp-key with list elements.
+Without function-compare, default equality comparison is used.

 The original list is modified when passed by